Thursday, August 21, 2025

 The Kind of News You Couldn’t Make Up

-We’re living in a bubble where time doesn’t exist.
+Time just has no meaning around here.
+It feels like we’re in a bubble where time doesn’t exist.

-Have you ever tried to keep up with kids’ birthdays that close together?
+There are only ten days between Raven's birthday and Peacock's.
+Have you tried to keep up with kids' birthdays that close together?

-I quickly sent Peacock a birthday text.
+So, I quickly sent Peacock a birthday text.

 Then Raven popped out of his bedroom.

-Turns out, he didn’t go to work last night.
+He decided not to go to work last night.

 Um, yeah.

-He’s quit his current job and seems to think he’ll have a new one closer to the house.
+He's quit his current job and seems to think that he'll have a job that is closer to this house.
+But they don't have the house yet.

-He has everything piled in the middle of the room, and he seems to think he’s actually moving.
+I popped my head in his bedroom.
+He has everything piled in the middle of the room, and he seems to think that he is actually moving.
+That means if his kids come down this weekend, they'll have to be on my couch.
+There is no bedroom.

-This just screams disaster in the making.
+This just screams disaster.

 Raven is back at her house tonight.